-Carl Buhler is the CEO of Buhler Consulting, LLC.
-He is a retired Air Force Brigadier General (Brig Gen) who served as an Air Force depot commander (Ogden ALC) and twice as an Air Force major command (MAJCOM) director of logistics, engineering, and force protection.
+Carl is a retired Air Force Brigadier General (Brig Gen) who served as an Air Force depot commander (Ogden ALC) and as a two-time Air Force major command (MAJCOM) director of logistics, engineering, and force protection.

 Carl‘s first MAJCOM director position was at Headquarters, Pacific Air Forces (PACAF) at Joint Base Pearl Harbor-Hickam from 2012 to 2014.
 Also, from 2015 to 2017, he served as a director at Headquarters Air Combat Command (ACC) at Joint Base Langley-Eustis in Virginia.
 In this role, he was responsible for ACC’s logistics, transportation, supply, aircraft maintenance, munitions, force protection, and civil engineering functions while he supported a wide variety of aircraft, like the A-10, F-15C, F-15E, F-16, F-22, F-35, MQ-1/9, RQ-4, U-2, E-3/-8/-9, RC/OC/WC-135, P-9A, E/HC-130, and HH-60.
 Carl also worked with various staff agencies, MAJCOMs, the inspector general, and wings to increase sortie production, sortie generation & readiness.
 Additionally, Brigadier General (ret) Buhler guided Air Combat Command’s infrastructure investment program and ensured security force units were combat-ready for rapid employment and deployment.